Dichelobacter

 Dichelobacter nodosus, formerly Bacteroides nodosus, is a Gram-negative, obligate anaerobe of the family Cardiobacteriaceae.
 It has polar fimbriae and is the causative agent of ovine foot rot as well as interdigital dermatitis.
 It is the lone species in the genus Dichelobacter.

 Dichelobacter nodosus, formerly Bacteroides nodosus, is a gram negative, rod shaped, obligate anaerobe of the family Cardiobacteriaceae.
 It has polar fimbriae epitomes that separate the bacteria into multiple serogroups.

-D. nodosus, along with Fusobacterium necrophorum, co-exist as the causative agents of ovine foot rot and interdigital dermatitis in ungulates globally, especially in temperate zones.
+Dichelobacter nodosus, along with Fusobacterium necrophorum, co-exist as the causative agents of ovine foot rot and interdigital dermatitis in ungulates globally, especially in temperate zones.
 Clinical signs can vary into two categories; virulent and benign, with the distinction between the two varying dependent on location.

 Treatment options include footbaths, parenteral administration of long-acting antimicrobials, concurrent use of vaccines, and removal of affected sheep into a clean, quarantined area.
 Environmental management and treatment of infected is required to prevent further bacterial spread.

 Cellular morphology and biochemistry

-D. nodosus is a rod shaped, gram negative, anaerobic obligate bacteria found on hooves which causes ovine foot rot.
+Dichelobacter nodosus is a rod shaped, gram negative, anaerobic obligate bacteria found on hooves which causes ovine foot rot.
 This bacterium causes the hoof to separate from underlying tissues through the production of proteases and keratinases.
 Its preferred environments are warm (greater than 10 degrees Celsius) and moist climates.

-D. nodosus has a primary surface (K) antigen, causing the bacteria to be immunogenic.
+Dichelobacter nodosus has a primary surface (K) antigen, causing the bacteria to be immunogenic.
 This bacteria has synergistic effects with F. necrophorum.

 There are 10 serogroups that isolates are separated into based on the epitopes of the bacteria's fimbriae.
 Class I contains serogroups A-C, E-G, I, and M, while Class II contains serogroups D and H. The serotypes are classified on the results of a slide agglutination test.

 Virulence of the bacteria vary depending on which strains of D. nodosus is present in the host population.
 Strains that possess protease AprV2 show a more severe form of foot rot that those of strains with AprB2 proteases.

 Taxonomy and identification

-D. nodosus is in the order Cardiobacteriales.
+Dichelobacter nodosus is in the order Cardiobacteriales.

 Identification of this bacteria is achieved by swabbing an infected animals foot, and isolating D. nodosus DNA from the swab.
 The isolated DNA then undergoes PCR amplification where 16S rRNA, pnpA, rpoD, and aprV2 and aprB2 genes are isolated.
 The validity of these results vary as there is no evidence of direct PCR-based serogrouping methods that have been proven against a reference.